inevs/clockodo-mcp/README.md

 # Clockodo MCP Server

 A TypeScript-based Model Context Protocol (MCP) server that integrates with the Clockodo time tracking API.
-This server provides access to your Clockodo data through the standardized MCP protocol, enabling Claude Desktop and other MCP clients to interact with your Clockodo instance.
+This server provides comprehensive access to your Clockodo data through the standardized MCP protocol, enabling Claude Desktop and other MCP clients to interact with users, time entries, and projects from your Clockodo instance.

 ## Features

 - **Users Resource**: Access all registered users from your Clockodo instance
 - **Entries Resource**: Retrieve time entries for specific users within date ranges
+- **Projects Resource**: Access all projects with detailed information including budgets and status
 - **Automatic Pagination**: Handles multiple pages of data automatically
 - **Real-time Data**: Fetches live data from Clockodo API
+- **Comprehensive Logging**: Detailed API request/response logging for debugging
 - **Type Safety**: Full TypeScript implementation with Zod validation
 - **MCP Compliant**: Follows Model Context Protocol standards for seamless integration